 You can understand their defensive stance.
-They have created a myth and a collective brand between them that is very vivid, that relies on champagne being the de facto drink par excellence.
+They have created a myth and a collective brand between them.
+Which is very vivid, that relies on champagne being the de facto drink par excellence.

-But the myth and marketing are not quite the truth, the whole truth and nothing but the truth.
-Dom Perignon, the monk attributed with creating the first ever sparkling wine called Champagne wasn’t actually the first and was actually trying to stop the second fermentation that creates champagne.
+But the myth and marketing are not quite the truth.
+The whole truth and nothing but the truth.
+Dom Perignon, the monk attributed with creating the first ever sparkling wine called Champagne wasn’t actually the first.
+He was actually trying to stop the second fermentation that creates champagne.
 In fact, he was so frustrated with his bottles exploding he named it Le vin du Diable (the devil’s wine).
 As this was obviously ruining his wine, he may have ventured to England to see for himself how it was done.

-The myth that in 1693 he stumbled upon the elixir of bubbles in a glass and shouted to his fellow monks ‘Come quickly, I am drinking from the stars’ is hogwash.
+The myth that in 1693 he stumbled upon the elixir of bubbles in a glass.
+Then shouted to his fellow monks ‘Come quickly, I am drinking from the stars’ is hogwash.

 But we need to go back a step.
 To why the British can claim to inventing Champagne or should we say British Fizz.